IndigoUnited/spoonjs/README.md

 Still, when dealing with reusable modules, that could show up in several places in the application, you can place the module wherever you feel the right place is.
 Ultimately, this is a developer's choice.

 Since there is a clear separation of responsibilities, some modules might end up with some option that they don't know how to handle, and need to delegate that responsibility to another module.
-To enable this sort of operation, modules can upcast application events, delegating the responsibility to its parent, or even broadcast the event, and the whole project will listen to it.
+Since a module do not hold references to its parent, it upcast events, delegating the responsibility to its parent, or even broadcast events, and the whole project will listen to it.

 #### Upcasting events